qgis/QGIS-Documentation/source/docs/training_manual/processing/extents.rst

 In some cases, the last option, *Use min covering extent from input layers*, might not be available.
 This will happen in those algorithm that do not have input layers, but just parameters of other types.
 In that case, you will have to enter the value manually or use any of the other options.

-Notice that, when a selection exist, the extent of the layer is that of the whole set of features, and the selection is not used to compute the extent.
+Notice that, when a selection exist, the extent of the layer is that of the whole set of features, and the selection is not used to compute the extent, even though the rasterization is executed on the selected items only.
 In that case, you might want to actually create a new layer from the selection, and then use it as input.